This article is about

 Fats and dairy are great sources of fat-soluble vitamins.

-General Recommendations
+Recommendations

 A balanced diet incorporating a variety of food groups—vegetables, fruits, whole grains, protein, and dairy—is essential to ensure adequate intake of vitamins.
+Many foods, such as breakfast cereals and dairy products, are often fortified with vitamins to enhance their nutritional value.

 Ensuring a diverse diet helps prevent deficiencies, especially for individuals following specific dietary patterns, such as vegetarian or vegan diets, which may require careful planning to meet vitamin needs.